 He thanked me for my honesty, "but I need to process this," he added.

 I thought I was going to vomit.
 I was thinking, "Please like me, please like me."
 All I wanted him to say was that it didn't matter.

 But after a few minutes, he instead said, "I don’t know if I'm the guy for you.”

 That’s when the other side of me came out.

 "It's not that I’m not good enough for you, it's that you're not good enough for me," I told him.

 The guy that'd be drawn to me would focus on my essence, what's in my heart.
 My hair wouldn't matter.

-“I’m so glad you had this experience,” my mother later said.
-Then, she explained herself.
-“Because you’ll never have it again.
-You’ll know that kind of person now and you won’t expose yourself to that type again.
-It isn’t worth it.
-What you have is special.”
+"I’m so glad you had this experience," my mother later said, "because you'll never have it again.
+You'll know that kind of person now and you won't expose yourself to that type again.
+It isn't worth it.
+What you have is special."